ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 We're then using the UI testing framework, specifically TrustSonarCARootCertTest to trust the Sonar CA root certificate on all booted simulator devices.

+Pact tests are in a separate scheme since we do need to inject `https://localhost:1234` as the API endpoint.
+This is done via script in pre-action (`bin/pact/setup-build-environment`).
+We want to avoid rewriting the file for other debug builds such as the ones you push to your phone.

 ### Notifications